AntarcticTheme/VS-Code/README.md

 # Antarctic Visual Studio Code
 Antarctic for Visual Studio Code.

+Please refer to the [change log](https://github.com/AntarcticTheme/VS-Code/blob/main/CHANGELOG.md) for updates on our most recent modifications.

 # Under active develpment
 This will change in the nearby future